Mobile Technology is Changing the Construction Experience

-Devices pre-loaded with inventory management software and interfaced with connected power tools are incredibly advantageous.
-With mobile tracking of inventory enabled through cloud computing, project managers can quickly pinpoint the location of tools and materials which helps diminish lost items as a source of concern.
+Mobile technology pre-loaded with inventory management software and interfaced with connected power tools are incredibly advantageous.
+With mobile inventory tracking enabled through cloud computing, project managers can quickly pinpoint the location of tools and materials which helps diminish lost items as a source of concern.
 Consequently, this eliminates unnecessary re-work and diminishes downtime; two issues that plague many workers in the field.

-Rugged mobile technology like the TOUGHBOOK 40 provides durability in the most challenging environments — including rain or snow — and handle travel between jobsites.
+Rugged laptops like the TOUGHBOOK 40 provides durability in the most challenging environments — including rain or snow — and handle travel between jobsites.
 Plus, extended battery life helps extend its usage so workers can get more done without recharging.

 Each worksite generates petabytes of data in progress reports, condition changes, and machine inspections.
 With the option of remote connectivity, employees spend less time traveling to the office just to transfer or access data.
 Workers can share information with their teams in real time straight from the jobsite.